jaclu/tmux-menus/README.md

 ## Recent Changes

-- Added new feature Display Commands, see `Display menu commands` in the Configuration section
+- Added new feature Display Commands, see `Display menu commands` in the Configuration section, using this will display all commands in the menu.
 - Fixed handling of menu options in tmux 3.0 - 3.2a since they don't return an error for missing options
-- Added display commands feature, see Display menu commands section in
 - Removed all jk shortcuts in menus, allowing for consistent vim style navigation.
 - Plugin is initialized in the background, to cut down on tpm processing time.